-When it’s time to consider tooth replacement procedures, dental bridges are a good option.
-As your trusted restorative dentist in Laurel, MD, our doctors are happy to provide you with this service to restore and renew your smile.
-Dental bridges utilize your surrounding teeth to support a bridge that holds a prosthetic tooth in the place of your missing tooth.
-Often, your surrounding teeth are capped with dental crowns to provide additional support.
 Dental bridges allow you to regain the function and look of your smile.
-Additionally, replacing a missing tooth assisting in retaining your bite pattern which directly impacts your chewing and speaking.
-A missing tooth can cause several issues if not replaced in a timely manner.
-If you are interested in your tooth replacement options, schedule an appointment with our team today.
+Additionally, replacing a missing tooth assists in retaining your bite pattern, which directly impacts your chewing and speaking.
+A missing tooth can cause several issues if not replaced promptly.
+If you are interested in our tooth replacement options in Laurel, schedule an appointment with our team today.

 Dental Bridges in Laurel, MD